0xMintyn-Organization/0xmintyn-Main/Instructions.md

 Maintain consistency by using the same approaches throughout the project

 Do not change in used components of backend like controllers and routes unless they are neccasry to change

+make sure once you fixed and i said it is working now then do not touch it